-The Stirling Street Arts Centre is a Bunbury City Council owned and maintained building.
-The Centre is located amongst the trees and next to Queen’s Gardens in Bunbury, Western Australia.
+The Stirling Street Arts Centre is located amongst the trees, next to Queen’s Gardens in Bunbury, Western Australia.

 History of Stirling Street Arts Centre

-The Stirling Street Arts Centre building was originally built in 1897 for the Bunbury Infant School.
-This was for Grades 1, 2 and 3.
-It became necessary to build a separate Infant School because the School in Arthur Street became too big and they needed more room.
+The Stirling Street Arts Centre building was originally built in 1897 as the Bunbury Infant School for grades 1 – 3.
+It became necessary to build a separate Infant School as the school on Arthur Street became too big and more room was needed.

-The Infant School was run completely separate from the School in Arthur Street, but was joined by a footbridge which ran between the two schools over what was then James Street (now Blair Street).
+The Infant School was run completely separate from the Arthur Street school, but was joined by a footbridge which ran between the two schools over what was then James Street (now Blair Street).

-The Infant School stayed on the same site until 1967, when they moved to the new Primary School in Lovegrove Avenue where they were combined with the Years 4,5,6 & 7.
+The Infant School stayed on the same site until 1967, when they moved to Bunbury Primary School in Lovegrove Avenue and combined with the Years 4,5,6 & 7.

-It was then acquired by the Bunbury City Council to become a place for Arts and Crafts.
-Weavers and Spinners were the first Groups to use the Centre.
+The building was then acquired by the Bunbury City Council and became a place for arts and crafts.
+Weavers and Spinners were the first groups to use the Centre.
 The Education Dept. hired the building for use by the Bunbury Technical School.
-The new Technical School on Robertson Drive was built in 1970 and all classes except Arts &Crafts were moved there in 1971.
-The Pottery Room was built by TAFE students.
+The new Technical School on Robertson Drive was built in 1970 and all classes except arts & crafts were moved there in 1971.
+The pottery studio was later built by students from TAFE.

-More Groups joined the Weavers and Spinners at the Centre and from that the Stirling Street Arts Centre has evolved to become such an important part of the Community as it is today.
+More groups joined the Weavers and Spinners at the Centre and from there, the Stirling Street Arts Centre evolved to become the important part of the Community it is today.